emrecura11/DesignPatternProject/README.md

 ## Decorator Pattern

-■ We used Decorator Pattern to attach additional activities to travel plans dynamically.
+■ I used Decorator Pattern to attach additional activities to travel plans dynamically.
 This way, the users will be able to add the activities they want in runtime.
 In other words, the travel plan will be wrapped with zero or more activities based on the user’s choice.